The-Gate-Project/Askaria-Quest_ChaosKnight-kit/Readme.md

 Before heading up to the second floor of the Feldepost Inn, you may have encountered an NPC named Hauser.
 Some of you may have been angry with him at first and died prematurely, but you will have your revenge...

 When Hauser ambushes you, if is HP falls below 30, Hauser spoke to you, you can either spare him or kill him.
-If you choose to let him live, he will give you an interresting item.
+If you choose to spare is life, he will give you an interresting item.

 - A mother lost son: